Autonomy in Nursing: Exploring The Nurse Practitioner Pathway

 Registered nurses who aspire to become nurse practitioners have options as to which graduate degree they obtain on their nurse practitioner pathway.

-Some nurses may have already earned a master’s degree with a non-clinical focus, such as administration.
+Some nurses may have already earned a master’s degree with a nonclinical focus, such as administration.
 These aspiring NPs may find that building upon their master’s degree with a post-graduate certificate is a better nurse practitioner pathway.
 Nurses who aspire to reach the highest level of education may also consider a DNP because it is a terminal degree and opens doorways to work in academia, policymaking, leadership, management and research.

-If you’re interested in becoming an FNP at Marymount, contact one of our student advisors to discuss which pathway is right for you.
+If you want to become an RN, contact one of our student advisors to discuss if this program is right for you.